 We are obsessed with making ultra-light fingertip grip gaming mice.
-Our essays are about what we learned along the way.
+These Blog articles are about what we learned along the way.
 Oh and: no marketing speak.

 Ever since Tt eSPORTS first released a gaming mouse with speed holes all the way back in 2014 (who do you think pioneered speed holes in gaming mice?), followed by Mad Catz in 2015, many other copy catz have followed suit.
 Why though?

 Long before we designed and produced our own printed circuit boards (PCBs), we were 3D printing custom designed mouse shells.
 Back in the day, we ripped apart existing gaming mice, discarded the plastic shell but put the PCBs into our own shells.
 That is an easier and cheaper way to mod a mouse as compared to starting off by manufacturing a custom designed PCB.
 In the past seven years I have printed hundreds upon hundreds of mouse shells.
 This article is the distillation of what I learned along the way.

 You do not need to install any software for the M1K.
 Even though the M1K has only two buttons, you can conveniently configure your CPI (same as DPI, by the way) with them.
 The firmware, the software that is running in the microcontroller unit (MCU) of the M1K, is open-source and is optimized for extremely low latency.